 And don’t even THINK about doing anything other than holding your baby in your arms exactly the way they want you to.

-But, has anyone told you about the lazy sphincter (not a medical term)?
+But, has anyone told you about the lazy sphincter (I totally made that up – it is not an official medical term)?

 Well, for a while after you’ve delivered a baby, all your Southern parts will be really tired and sore.